sigmdel/xiao_esp32c6_sketches/README.md

 The last two are Zigbee example sketches from the `esp32` core.
 The Zigbee Light Bulb sketch had to be slightly modified to work with the XIAO ESP32C6.
 The two sketches are licensed under the Apache License, Version 2.0 by Espressif Systems (Shanghai) PTE LTD.

-## Final Remarks

-This is a work in progress, with more sketches to be added as time permits.

 ## Change Log

+2024-06-28: Added ble led sketch

 2024-06-27: Added async web led sketch and `libraries` directory

-2024-06-26: Added Zigbee Light Switch and Buld sketches
+2024-06-26: Added Zigbee Light Switch and Bulb sketches

 2024-06-25: Updated after version 3.0.2 of `esp32` core released